Biochar from Waste Pyrolysis: Soil Amendment and Carbon Sequestration

 Most early biochar research came from studying terra preta — the dark, fertile soils in the Amazon created by indigenous communities centuries ago.
 That research bias created the impression that biochar soil amendment is primarily a tropical tool, useful only in nutrient-depleted contexts.

 Field trials over the last decade tell a different story.
-Biochar improves water retention in sandy soils across temperate climates by 15–25%.
+Biochar improves water retention in sandy soils across temperate climates by 15–25% [meta-analysis of field trials — results vary significantly by soil type and application rate].
 In clay-heavy agricultural soils, it improves drainage and reduces compaction.
-In arid regions, biochar's water-holding capacity cuts irrigation requirements by up to 20%.
+In arid regions, biochar's water-holding capacity cuts irrigation requirements by up to 20% [field trial data — not universal across all arid soil types].

 The mechanisms aren't climate-dependent.
 Biochar's porous structure provides habitat for beneficial soil microorganisms regardless of latitude.
 Its cation exchange capacity retains nutrients that would otherwise leach — a problem in rainy temperate climates just as much as in tropical ones.